Check out our comprehensive New Years Eve London events guide.

 Recommended Bars to Watch New Years Eve Fireworks

-Last year, DJ Nihal make sure the party atmosphere stayed alive and kicking in the run up to the fireworks display, with sets packed full of top tunes and relentless beats to keep the crowds dancing.
-This year's DJ is yet to be confirmed, so check back soon for more information.
+Previous years have seen live music and DJs making sure the party atmosphere stays alive and kicking in the run up to the fireworks display, with sets packed full of top tunes and relentless beats to keep the crowds dancing.
+This year's acts are yet to be confirmed, so check back soon for more information.

 Official viewing areas include Westminster Bridge, Waterloo Bridge, Victoria Embankment and the area of the South Bank directly in front of the London Eye.

 The official viewing areas have a limited capacity of 250,000, and will begin filling up from 8pm.
 Please note that the official viewing areas will be closed once capacity is reached.
 The fireworks themselves begin from 11.55pm.

 New Years Eve